-Alternatively known as Business Intelligence Analyst, a Market Intelligence Analyst is essentially Data Analyst who is particularly focused on the analysis market and business trends.
-BIs or MIs are employed in just amount every type of industry, with companies ranging from start-ups to major corporations.
+Alternatively known as Business Intelligence Analyst, a Market Intelligence Analyst is essentially a Data Analyst who is particularly focused on the analysis of market and business trends.
+BIs or MIs are employed in just about every type of industry, with companies ranging from start-ups to major corporations.

 The role often requires familiarity with software-based data analysis tools (like Microsoft Power BI), which one can learn via online courses or in-house training.
 Additionally, other data analysts skills are also crucial for business intelligence analyst positions, such as Python or R programming skills.

 A role that is considered a subfield within data engineering, Data Architects are responsible for building, designing, and maintaining their companies’ data storage systems.
 A key component of the job are SQL skills, although most Data Architects are also recommended to have a solid command of other tech skills to accommodate the requirements which vary based on employers’ different tech stacks.